A gym designer's favourite eco-friendly treadmills

-A number of eco-friendly, nature-inspired and / or manually powered running machines have recently come onto the market, opening up the possibility of integrating this crucial piece of gym equipment into our Biofit nature gym designs without a complete culture clash.
+A number of eco-friendly, nature-inspired and / or manually powered running machines have recently come onto the market, opening up the possibility of integrating this crucial piece of gym equipment into our Biofit nature gym designer decisions without there being a complete culture clash of old vs new!

 Nature gyms & Cardio equipment

-While we still shy away from high-tech machinery loaded up with plasma screens and wifi connectivity that result in a considerably less mindful training experience for the end-user, as gym designers we also recognise that treadmills are a sine qua non of any upscale gym set-up and we have already been integrating them into our forthcoming nature gyms.
-It’s happening, in other words!
+While we still shy away from high-tech machinery loaded up with plasma screens and wifi connectivity that result in a considerably less mindful training experience for the end-user, as nature gym designers we also recognise that treadmills are a sine qua non of any upscale gym set-up and we have already been integrating them into our forthcoming eco gyms in luxury resorts and hotels around the world.
+This is happening, in other words!
 So, which models are our current favourites?

 The original and, for some, still the best, the Woodway Curve is a non-electric treadmill with a heavily curved belt that feels great underfoot , with just the right balance between rugged foot traction and bounce to make for a comfortable run in a home gym or fitness centre set-up.